AndreasHennings/PersonaBot/README.md

+# PersonaBot
-# PersonaBot - A management tool for creating and editing ChatGPT-based Chatbots
+## A management tool for creating and editing ChatGPT-based Chatbots for the Telegram Messenger

+### About

+Easily create and configure Chatbots for the Telegram messenger app.

+Get in contact with virtual people you need in your life!

+Here are some suggestions:

+- You want to apply for a job and need someone to prepare for interview questions?
+Set up a virtual boss.
+- You plan on writing a book and need someone to help you?
+Create a co-writer.
+- You know an elderly person who is lonely?
+How about a virtual grandchild that has unlimited time?
+- You feel lonely and need someone to talk to?
+Create a best friend or loving partner who is really interested in you.

+The possibilities are only limited by your imagination!

-## Prerequisites
+### Prerequisites

 If you want to create a new bot, you'll need two things: